cnanders/matlab-instrument-control/README.md

-# About
+### MATLAB library for programmatically creating GUIs that control scientific instrumentation.

-MATLAB library for programmatically creating GUIs that control scientific instrumentation.
+# Documentation

-# mic.ui.common.*
+## mic.ui.common.*

 The core of the MIC library contains namespaced, object-oriented wrappers around all of MATLAB’s `uicontrol` elements: `edit`, `listbox`, `pushbutton`, etc.  These classes are located at `mic.ui.common.*`.